FarronF/limerick-council-meetings/meetings/2023/12/11-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development Enterprise and Planning Strategic Policy Committee - 9th October 2023.md

 retail incentive of €6,000 was introduced in last year’s budget to promote new retail start-

-ups in the core city centre.---
+ups in the core city centre.
+---
 (Image omitted)

 6. Adopt a pilot programme for the extension of opening hours to allow for late night shopping